Here Comes Philly Fed Manufacturing...

 Heads up!
-Minutes away from the release of the Philly Fed’s monthly Business Outlook Survey results, due out at 10 AM ET.
+Minutes away from the release of the Philadelphia Fed’s monthly Business Outlook Survey, due out at 10 AM ET.

-Economists predict the headline index of regional business conditions fell to 8.0 from 12.5 in July, indicating a continued but slowing expansion.
+Economists predict the headline index rose to -2.0 from May’s -5.2 reading, indicating a continued deterioration of business conditions in June, albeit at a slower pace than in May.

 We will have the full release LIVE at 10 AM ET.
 Click here to refresh for the latest >